blackburnd/pypgsvg/README.md

 # Python ERD Generator from Postgres schema dump file

-A Python application that parses SQL dump files and generates Entity Relationship Diagrams (ERDs) using Graphviz.
+pypgsvg is an open source Python application that parses postgresql schema SQL dump files and generates Directed Entity Relationship Diagrams (Diagraph, ERDs) using Graphviz.
+In a past life I had been tasked with showing what the normalized postgresql database looks like for employers who do not want to pay for postgres tools that have the graphical tools.
+There are some free ones out there but requires the installation of Java, and does work well for what I needed it for, so admittedly this started as an academic excersise.
+By no means is this even an alledgedly full throated tool, but is being adapted to take all diagraph  args shortly as to offer some options for best display of the ERD.
+Some versions of this saved me hours of time in explainations, now easier to share.

 ```
  PYTHONPATH=src python -m pytest tests/tests/
  python -m src.pypgsvg Samples/schema.dump --output=test
 ```